sjbrownrigg/discogstagger/README.md

 file is used.
 This is useful for batch processing.

-WARNING: The following is not working currently...
-During the process, all album images (if present) are retrieved from the API.
+During the process, album images (if present and if configured) are retrieved from the API.
+To avoid a huge damage to your RateLimit, you can configure, that only the cover image and not all are loaded from the Discogs servers.
 As well, a play-list (.m3u) and an information file (.nfo) are generated per each release.

 Optionally discogstagger will embed the found album art into the file meta data

+For detailed configuration options, take a look in the conf/default.conf file, there you will be able to see default values as well as a short explanation for each config option.

 ## Develop on discogstagger